stackhpc/ansible-slurm-appliance/README.md

 ```shell
 ansible-playbook ansible/site.yml
 ```

-To prevent the cluster instances from being changed or `tofu destroy`ed, this playbook begins by locking the OpenStack instances.
-Any subsequent desired changes to the OpenTofu state require running an unlocking playbook as detailed in the adhoc command section of [docs/operations.md](docs/operations.md)
+To prevent the cluster instances from being changed or `tofu destroy` running, this playbook begins by locking the OpenStack instances.
+Any subsequent desired changes to the OpenTofu state require running an unlocking playbook as detailed in the adhoc command section of [docs/operations.md](docs/operations.md).

 Once `site.yml` completes you can log in to the cluster using: